Winter-On-Mars/luamake/README.md

 ### `bin_name`
 Name of the output binary.
-    If left `nil` then the output binary will be the path to the root build Of not if you call `luamake .` without setting `config.bin_name`, then the output will be `build/..out' which might be hard to work with.
+* If left `nil` then the output binary will be the path to the root build
+* Of note if you call `luamake .` without setting `config.bin_name`, then the output will be `build/..out' which might be hard to work with.
-        This is probably going to change because I will be the first to admit that it is a little dumb.
+  * This is probably going to change because I will be the first to admit that it is a little dumb.

 ### `linking`
 List of the external dependencies that you are linking against